 In today’s cashless culture, nearly all of our purchases (including those new ankle-boot beauties) are paid for via credit card.
 But with all the identity theft and hacking in the headlines, there are plenty of reasons to give pause.

-1. Online Shopping Sites That Aren’t Secure: It seems obvious, but many of us are guilty of giving up our card numbers without checking on the security of the site.
-Before you enter your digits, look for the green lock icon (without any overlays) at the front of the site’s URL.
+1. Online shopping sites that aren’t secure.
+It seems obvious, but many of us are guilty of giving up our card numbers without checking on the security of the site.
+Before you enter your digits, look for the lock icon (without any overlays) at the front of the site’s URL.

 So how should you pay?
 Murphy suggests using cold, hard cash or prepaid reloadable cards that aren’t linked to any personal financial information.
 As the old saying goes, buyer beware.